-Dissertation Formatting Guidelines (Style Manual Advice included) We don’t need to tell you how difficult it is to write dissertations.
-This is probably something you already know.
+We don’t need to tell you how difficult it is to write dissertations.
 You probably already know this, but you may just be beginning to tackle this difficult and tedious task.
 While you may be an expert at writing and researching the content for your dissertation, do you know the essential guidelines for writing a dissertation?
 There are strict guidelines regarding how to format your paper.
 Academic writing requires that you adhere to certain standards.
 Learn all about the requirements for a dissertation format to ensure you don’t get penalized if you make minor mistakes.

 Why correct dissertation formatting is essential

 All academic writing guidelines must be followed when writing your thesis.
 Your paper could be rejected if it doesn’t conform to the relevant academic writing guidelines.
-In the worst case, your paper could be rejected.
 You don’t have to risk it.
 All you need to do is read our guidelines for thesis writing and follow them to avoid any penalties.
-It’s not difficult.
-Writing a thesis is more complicated than simply formatting the paper correctly.
+Writing a thesis is more complicated than simply formatting the paper correctly, so custom dissertation writing services can be of great help.
 We have prepared 3 lists of requirements for dissertation writing.
 You can print these lists and follow the steps to ensure that each requirement is met.
 A dissertation guide is not difficult to create.
 You will also find the complete list of style guidelines for dissertation writing at end of the post.

 Spacing, margins, and page layout for dissertation fonts